jnozzi/cocoadev.com/markdown/LoadViewFromNibIntoSplitview.md

 I've got a pretty common interface (like Mail, iTunes, etc) with the basic dual splitter.
-(Folder List on left, then another General/NSSplitView on right with contents of folder at top right and object inspector on lower right).
+(Folder List on left, then another NSSplitView on right with contents of folder at top right and object inspector on lower right).

-My mainmenu.nib has a simple window with three General/NSView placeholders (with their outlets saved in the controller's variables).
-Because of the challenge of defining all my controls inside multiple splitviews, I've decided to have each "subview" of the overall window to be stored in separate General/NIBs and loaded at runtime.
+My mainmenu.nib has a simple window with three NSView placeholders (with their outlets saved in the controller's variables).
+Because of the challenge of defining all my controls inside multiple splitviews, I've decided to have each "subview" of the overall window to be stored in separate NIBs and loaded at runtime.
 This makes maintenance easier and also allows me to dynamically add additional object inspectors in the future.

 Here's the scenario/issue(s):

 1. I load the custom NIB just fine.
 I then add the custom view from the nib as the subview of the placeholder view in the mainmenu.nib.  (e.g. [folderView addSubview:folderSubView];)

 2. Question: what is the correct time to perform this code?
-General/AwakeFromNib in the Main window?
+AwakeFromNib in the Main window?
 Or some better time?

 3. Once the windows appear, they are the wrong size and resizing the splitter sure doesn't help.